cameroncb1/circuitikz/doc/howto-rollback.md

 ### old manual rollback

-This is what `circuitikz` did for both ConTeXt and LaTeX before v1.4.0, and still do for ConTeXt.
+This is what `circuitikz` did for both ConTeXt and LaTeX before v1.4.0, and still does for ConTeXt.

 - edit the `...git.{tex|sty}` files to set both names and version of the package.
 - for LaTeX: